 When hatching or shipping chicks there is normally 50/50 male and female ratio, but no guarantees.
 Therefore the rule of thumb for ordering chicks is to order twice as many chicks as you would want hens.

-Some of our heritage chicks or hatching eggs will be limited and we do not guarantee show quality.
+Some of our heritage chicks or hatching eggs will be limited, sold out or unavailable at this time and we do not guarantee show quality.